Letian-Wang/Server-Policy/README.md

 # Server-Protocol
-To make effective use of the server and avoid usage conflict, you
+This protocol is set to for effectiveand and safe use of the server, as well as avoiding usage conflict.
+The content includes usage scheduling, remote control of the server, several rules to follow, a detailed tutorial on the use of ssh.

 #### 1. When you plan to use the server, you'll need to schedule and check the Server_Availability_Sheet:
             1. Sign your name and highlight the intensity of resource comsuption.